I still think about the day I started at Nga Tawa.

 Even though I knew what boarding would be like from listening to my older sisters, I was a bit lost on that first night because most of my friends were daygirls.
 I’ve always been quite confident and a bit loud, so once I had met the new girls in my year group, we spent the first night going room to room introducing ourselves, making friends as fast as we could!

 I was Head Girl at my old school, but I wasn’t sure how well I would do at Nga Tawa.
-It’s been pretty amazing so far.
-I was second in my year group academically and I’ve just finished playing a lead role in the school play.
+It’s been pretty amazing so far though.
+I had a lead role in the school play last year and I was second in my year group academically.
+My attitude to sport has changed, I’m trying hard to get fit.
+I really want to be in the 1st XI football so I’m doing a morning programme.
+I don’t dread the morning runs as much as I used to!